ContentChef/contentchef-ios/README.md

 ```

 ### Search
-Search for all the contents with public ids /abc/ and /def/ in the live environment:
+Search for all the contents with public ids *abc* and *def* in the live environment:
 ```
 // search request istantiation var onlineSearchRequest = SearchRequest()